Aliases for ATP13A2 Gene

 GeneCards Summary for ATP13A2 Gene

 ATP13A2 (ATPase Cation Transporting 13A2) is a Protein Coding gene.
 Diseases associated with ATP13A2 include Kufor-Rakeb Syndrome and Spastic Paraplegia 78, Autosomal Recessive.
-Among its related pathways are Neuroscience and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP13A3.

 UniProtKB/Swiss-Prot Summary for ATP13A2 Gene